Environment variables overview

 Are data source environment variables the same as connections?

 No. Although they're related.
 A connection represents a credential or authentication required to interact with the connector.
 Data source environment variables store parameters that are required by one or more actions in the connector and these parameters often vary depending on the action.
 For example, a SharePoint Online connection doesn't store any information about sites, lists, or document libraries.
-Therefore calling the connector requires both a valid connection as well as some additional parameters.
+Therefore calling the connector requires both a valid connection and some additional parameters.

 Can data source environment variables be used with shared connections such as SQL Server with SQL authentication?